-Additionally, a wide-reaching knowledge about the differing cultural backgrounds for each response is necessary in order to effectively rate the score.
-A value which would be regarded as passive in the US, shows high satisfaction in Germany.
+Additionally, a wide-reaching knowledge about the different cultural backgrounds for each response is necessary in order to effectively rate the score.
+A value which would be regarded as passive in the US shows high satisfaction in Germany.

 How accepted is the Net Promoter Score in Germany in comparison to other countries - and how should a company use this?

 In the Anglo-Saxon world, NPS is a valid indicator of the popularity and ultimately the success of a company or product.
 But even in Germany the NPS has found its place in the Marketing Mix, even though not all consumers know what the expression means.

 In German companies the NPS is increasingly popular, as the method allows one to gather information about customer loyalty in the easiest way - and the results are especially interesting when the additional question “What is the main reason for the rating that you just gave?” is asked.

 This allows one to get closer to the reason for each comment and find a method to improve customer satisfaction.
 A single NPS score allows you to get a snapshot for a momentary comparison with your industry competitors, but it does nothing to help you calculate a positive or negative development.
 Only when you have survey information from a longer period can you draw conclusions as to how your company is developing.